open-olive/loop-development-kit/ldk/go/readme.md

 ```

 ## Usage

-Full documentation available on [GoDoc](https://godoc.org/github.com/open-olive/loop-development-kit/ldk/go).
+Full documentation available on [pkg.go.dev](https://pkg.go.dev/github.com/open-olive/loop-development-kit/ldk/go).

-### Controllers
-This LDK can be used to write controllers for Sidekick.
-More detail about controllers is available [here](docs/controller.md).

-* [Basic Controller Example](https://github.com/open-olive/sidekick-controller-examplego) - Recommend using as a starting point for new Controllers.

-### Sensors
+### Loops
-This LDK can be used to write sensors for Sidekick.
-More detail about sensors is available [here](docs/sensor.md).
+This LDK can be used to write loops for Sidekick.
+More detail about loops is available [here](docs/loops.md).

-* [Basic Sensor Example](https://github.com/open-olive/sidekick-sensor-examplego) - Recommend using as a starting point for new Sensors.
+Example loops are available in the examples folder.

 ## Development